ivogeorg/ce-learning-progression-002-bouncing-sprites/learning-progression-with-la-schema.md

 #### 2. Apply
 [[toc](#table-of-contents)]

-1. `[<lernact-prac>]`Using the functions of the `game` package, write a program to create several sprites that do different things around the LED matrix: randomly appear and disappear, move around and bounce off the walls, etc. Feel free to use the MakeCode guides, tutorials, and projects that pertain to `game.Sprite`.
-Explore especially the `move`, `turn`, `change`, and `delete` methods, and the `LedSpriteProperty` `enum` type.
+1. `[<lernact-prac>]`Using the functions of the `game` package, write a program to create several sprites that do different things around the LED matrix: randomly appear and disappear, move around and bounce off the walls, etc. Feel free to use the MakeCode guides, tutorials, and projects that pertain to `game.LedSprite`.
+Explore especially the `create`, `move`, `turn`, `change`, and `delete` methods, as well as the `LedSpriteProperty` `enum` type.
 The class is written for you, so the criterion is to go the extra mile to create something eye-catching and fun.
 2. `[<lernact-prac>]`Go back to your `BrightSprite` and add a `move` method which randomly chooses to change to a neighboring position, _wrapping around the edges_ correctly.
 Spawn a few `BrightSprite`s at different locations and with different brightnesses, and have them move about.
 3. `[<lernact-prac>]`Make your `BrightSprite` blink at one of 3 different rates.
 Create a few sprites and have the move about, blinking each at its rate.